jxmx/smooth-qsl/README.md

 # Platform
 This system was designed and tested on a Raspberry Pi 3B running Raspbian 8 Jessie + backports.
-The webserver was nginx.
+The webserver was Apache.